worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/github-childteam-access.md

 # Child team access management

-This page is a guide to how you can use teams, child teams, and child teams of child teams access to your repositories in a very granular way.
+This page is a guide to how you can use teams, child teams, and child teams of child teams access to control access to your repositories in a very granular way.
 We strongly recommend that this granular set-up is only used when necessary, as our expereince is that this tends to get outdated quite quickly.
 But if you want to do this, then please reade the guide below.

 ## General example

-Below is an example set-up that explains the main rules how access are given through teams and child teams on GitHub.com.
-Black boxes are teams, green boxes indicate which repos those teams are added to, and grey boxes are users that are added as members to different teams.
+The image below is an example set-up that explains the main rules how access are inherited between parent teams and child teams on GitHub.com.
+Black boxes are teams, green boxes indicate which repos those teams are added to, and grey boxes are users that are added as members to the teams.
+So `Team Parent` has one memeber (`User A`) and is added to one repo (`repo-p1`).

 The team "_Team Child_" is a child team of "_Team Parent_" and the two grandchild teams are both added as child teams directly to "_Team Child_" as the arrows indicate.